Mayaaa-here26/Collaborative-Web-Project/README.md

 # Collaborative Web Project (GitHub + HTML)

 ### 🎯 Objective
-To practice real teamwork on GitHub by creating individual HTML profile pages inside a shared repository using Bootstrap.
+To practice real dsjdvcd teamwork on GitHub by creating individual HTML profile pages inside a shared repository using Bootstrap.
 This lab demonstrates how to add collaborators, commit changes, and sync updates within a small team.

 ---